 Organizations that run edge applications within their premises on local compute instead of central clouds make this decision for several reasons: latency requirements, regulations, and business continuity.
 The business must run even if the connection to the cloud is down.
 Another aspect of business continuity is the performance and availability of the edge applications themselves.
-Therefore we must focus on how to monitor the applications at the edge proactively.
+Therefore we must focus on proactively monitoring the applications at the edge.
 Edge monitoring is different from monitoring applications in the central cloud in several ways:

-- You have individual applications are running on hundreds or thousands of sites, in contrast to a few central clouds.
+- You have individual applications running on hundreds or thousands of sites, in contrast to a few running in central clouds.

 - The infrastructure is more heterogeneous and distributed, which makes it harder to understand the dependencies between infrastructure and applications.